 Info: read more about the history API here - Manipulating the browser history.

-When SharePoint puts the page in edit mode or back to read mode, the pushState method of the History API is used.
-This method allows you to add history entries.
-A problem with this method is that it does not yet contain an event handler.
-This is something we should create it ourselves.
+When SharePoint switches the page to edit mode or back to read mode, it uses the pushState method of the History API.
+This method allows adding history entries.
+However, it does not include an event handler by default, so we need to implement one ourselves.

 In the following component, this got implemented, check lines 20 - 35.